MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 # Computer-Vision_Rock-Paper-Scissors

-NOTE: This work is in project; ML hasn't been incorporated yet.
+NOTE: This work is in progress; ML hasn't been incorporated yet.

 Play Rock Paper Scissors against the CPU with OpenCV and Machine Learning.